wp-plugins/aviary-image-editor-add-on-for-gravity-forms/readme.txt

 * Launch!

 == Upgrade Notice ==
+= 2.2.1
+* This patch provides a fallback method for locating wp-load.php when the $_SERVER variable isn't working do to misconfiguration in PHP.
 = 2.2 =
 * This sets up compatibility with the new Adobe Creative API.
 While the old version will continue to work, it will not work with any of the old Aviary API Keys.
 = 2.1 =